srikanthreddypvj/Anarix-AI-Agent/README.md

 ## 🔍 Project Overview

-This project is built as part of the **GenAI Internship Task - VIT**, where the goal was to develop an AI-powered agent capable of answering questions based on e-commerce datasets.
+This project goal was to develop an AI-powered agent capable of answering questions based on e-commerce datasets.
 The agent receives natural language questions through an API, translates them into SQL queries, and returns accurate, human-readable responses.

 ## 📊 Datasets Used

 * Product-Level Ad Sales and Metrics
 * Product-Level Total Sales and Metrics
 * Product-Level Eligibility Table

-These datasets were structured into SQL tables for efficient querying and interpretation.

 ## 🧠 Project Objective